 This sounds really obvious, but it is surprising how many websites do not have this information.
-At a minimum, the address should be on your contact page, but if you are serious about local rankings it should be on every page of the site.
-Here’s Google’s actual guidelines from its Local Business Quality Guidelines.
+At a minimum, the address should be on your contact page, but if you are serious about local SEO it should be on every page of the site.
+Here are Google’s actual guidelines from its Local Business Quality Guidelines.

 Tip 3 – Read Google’s ‘Guidelines for representing your business on Google’

 You can find it here.
-This was updated a year ago, but it contains the latest information.
+This was updated a year ago, but it contains the latest information on how to optimise for local SEO.
 It isn’t the only valuable resource; there is a plethora of information out there (even on Google’s own site) but it’s a good starting point.

 Tip 4 – Get citations